Encouraging Creativity in Lesson Plans

 When Wright gives out a persuasive writing assignment, for example, she keeps it loose.
 “It can’t always be five paragraphs, five sentences in each paragraph,” she says.
 “You can get the same amount of information from them if you let them do it in different ways.
 They can create a commercial, they can create a blog, they can [create vlogs].
 I just need to see that they can make a persuasive argument.”

-At The Avery Coonley School in suburban Chicago, second grade teacher Sarah Batzel even finds ways to make math an open-ended exercise.
+At the Avery Coonley School in suburban Chicago, Grade 2 teacher Sarah Batzel even finds ways to make math an open-ended exercise.
 “Let’s say I want to talk about fractions.
 I give them patterned blocks and ask them to build a figure that represents ‘one-third.’
 They grapple with the concept, but there is more than one way of doing it,” she says.
 “They make their own choices.”

 She did the same in science class, as kids designed their own glue.
 “We tested corn starch, we tested flour, then the children got to design their own mixture in their own way, using the data we had collected,” she says.